JanrikV/JanrikV/README.md

-# Welcome to my profile!
+# Hi, welcome to my profile!

-Web developer
+I’m a full stack developer, who live in Finland.

+To reach out to me, you can drop an email to janrik@janrikv.fi.

 - <a href="https://janrikv.fi">Website</a><br />
 - <a href="https://twitter.com/janrikv">Twitter</a><br />